2019 Pittsburgh Steelers season: Week 5: vs. Baltimore Ravens

 After a huge win at home against the Bengals, the Steelers stayed at home for another AFC North duel against the Ravens.
 In the first quarter, the Ravens went up 3–0 after Justin Tucker kicked a 27-yard field goal.
 They made it 10–0 after Mark Ingram II ran for a 4-yard touchdown, but the Steelers pulled it back to 10–7 after Mason Rudolph found JuJu Smith-Schuster for a 35-yard touchdown pass.
 In the second quarter, the Ravens pulled back ahead by double-digits as Marquise Brown caught an 11-yard pass from Lamar Jackson to make it 17–7, but a pair of Chris Boswell field goals from 41 and 29 yards out made it 17–13 going into halftime.
 The Steelers took the lead in the third quarter when James Conner ran for a 1-yard touchdown to make it 20–17 for the quarter's only score.
 In the fourth quarter, the Ravens tied it up when Tucker kicked a 26-yard field goal to make it 20–20.
 The Steelers retook the lead on a 33-yard Boswell field goal to make it 23–20, but the Ravens were able to force overtime when Tucker hit a 48-yard field goal with 10 seconds left in regulation to tie the scores at 23–23.
 In overtime, the Ravens capitalized on a fumble by Smith-Schuster by nudging into field goal range to allow Tucker to kick the game-winning 46-yarder.

 With the loss, the Steelers fell to 1–4.
+Mason Rudolph suffered a concussion halfway through the third quarter after being hit by Brandon Carr and Earl Thomas, and did not return.
+Backup quarterback Devlin Hodges took Rudolph's place for the rest of the game.